-5.2 Natural gas fueled drilling rigs
+5.2 Natural gas-fueled drilling rigs

-Drilling rig engines fueled with natural gas stand to gain economically and environmentally, though initial adoption can prove costly for some.
+Drilling rig engines fueled with the natural gas stand to gain economically and environmentally, through initial adoption can prove costly for some.
 Natural gas can be supplied as an alternative to diesel in four forms.
 Field gas, pipeline gas, compressed natural gas, (CNG) or liquefied natural gas (LNG).
 Generally, transportation and availability play primary roles in deciding which natural gas fuel is the best option for fueling drilling rigs.

 LNG is primarily liquefied methane gas, cryogenically cooled to -260 degrees Fahrenheit.
 Both transportation and storage of LNG fuel is conducted at near atmospheric pressures.
 Vaporization is required on-site for use in LNG fueled drilling rigs.
 By contrast, CNG is stored and transported under high pressures in cylindrical pressure vessels.
 When transportation distances are relatively short, CNG fueled drilling rigs are viable.
 Modular LNG and CNG facilities are rapidly emerging to provide these services, sometimes referred to as small-scale LNG facilities.
 Pipeline quality natural gas is a highly desirable fuel source for drilling rigs where available.

-Field gas is another greatly appealing form of natural gas fueled drilling rigs.
+Field gas is another greatly appealing form of natural gas-fueled drilling rigs.
 This ‘wellhead gas’ is locally sourced, has the smallest carbon footprint and the highest reduction in operating costs of all available fuel sources (as much as or exceeding 90% reduction of fuel cost).
 The composition and quality of field gas may vary greatly from one site to another.
 Some processing is necessary to fuel drilling rig engines with field gas.

-The bottom line for natural gas fueled rigs is that they reduce operating costs while generating fewer emissions.
+The bottom line for natural gas-fueled rigs is that they reduce operating costs while generating fewer emissions.
 In particular, reduction of nitrogen oxides and particulate matter.

 5.3 LNG fueled drilling rigs

 As a liquefied form of natural gas, LNG rests at 1/600th of its original volume.
-Energy dense and easily stored or transported whether on the grid or remotely located.
-Mobile storage and skid mounted, or mobile vaporizers, are simply prepared and brought onsite.
+Energy-dense and easily stored or transported whether on the grid or remotely located.
+Mobile storage and skid-mounted, or mobile vaporizers, are simply prepared and brought onsite.
 Additionally, the price of LNG is remarkably stable in contrast to that of diesel fuel.
 Average adopters of LNG fueled drilling engines will spend less than half as much per day on fuel.